 SENIOR HONORS THESIS

 Anthropology majors may apply by the end of the spring semester of junior year to undertake a senior honors thesis under the direction of a faculty mentor.
 Consult the department website for procedures.

 Scott MacPherson Stapleton award

 Awarded annually for the Fall/Spring semester or academic year to Anthropology majors or minors who demonstrate the drive and passion to make a difference in the world that Scott embodied in his work and life.
 This award will give the recognized students the resources to focus on independent research, an unpaid internship, or a professional experience related to the social and cultural concerns of Anthropology.
-For more information about the Award, please refer here.
+For more information about the Award, please refer to the Anthropology Department website.